awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-targets-and-rate-controls.md

-# Running Automation workflows that use targets and rate controls<a name="automation-working-targets-and-rate-controls"></a>
+# Running automations that use targets and rate controls<a name="automation-working-targets-and-rate-controls"></a>

-AWS Systems Manager enables you to run Automation workflows on a fleet of AWS resources by using targets\.
-Additionally, you can control the execution of the Automation across your fleet by specifying a concurrency value and an error threshold\.
-The concurrency value determines how many resources are allowed to run the Automation simultaneously\.
-An error threshold determines how many Automation executions are allowed to fail before Systems Manager stops sending the workflow to other resources\.
+AWS Systems Manager enables you to run automations on a fleet of AWS resources by using targets\.
+Additionally, you can control the deployment of the automation across your fleet by specifying a concurrency value and an error threshold\.
+The concurrency value determines how many resources are allowed to run the automation simultaneously\.
+An error threshold determines how many automations are allowed to fail before Systems Manager stops sending the workflow to other resources\.
 The concurrency and error threshold features are collectively called *rate controls*\.

 For more information about concurrency and error thresholds, see [About concurrency and error thresholds](automation-working-rate-controls.md)\.
 For more information about targets, see [About targets](automation-working-targets.md)\.

-The following procedures describe how to run an Automation workflow with targets and rate controls by using the AWS Systems Manager console, AWS Command Line Interface \(AWS CLI\), and AWS Tools for Windows PowerShell\.
+The following procedures describe how to run an automation with targets and rate controls by using the AWS Systems Manager console, AWS Command Line Interface \(AWS CLI\), and AWS Tools for Windows PowerShell\.

-## Running an Automation workflow with targets and rate controls \(console\)<a name="automation-working-targets-and-rate-controls-console"></a>
+## Running an automation with targets and rate controls \(console\)<a name="automation-working-targets-and-rate-controls-console"></a>

-The following procedure describes how to use the Systems Manager console to run an Automation workflow with targets and rate controls\.
+The following procedure describes how to use the Systems Manager console to run an automation with targets and rate controls\.

-**To run an Automation workflow with targets and rate controls**
+**To run an automation with targets and rate controls**

 1. Open the AWS Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager/](https://console.aws.amazon.com/systems-manager/)\.